eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Limiting Resources
 ^^^^^^^^^^^^^^^^^^^^^^^
 The :ref:`resourcelimitsqospolicy` controls the resources that the service can use in order to meet the requirements imposed.
-Limit the resources to the application's needs.
+It limits the amount of allocated memory per :ref:`dds_layer_publisher_dataWriter` or :ref:`dds_layer_publisher_dataWriter`, as per the following parameters:

-* |max_samples|: Configures the maximum number of samples that the :ref:`dds_layer_publisher_dataWriter` or :ref:`dds_layer_publisher_dataWriter` can manage across all the instances associated with it, i.e. it represents the maximum samples that the middleware can store for a DataReader or DataWriter.
+* |max_samples|: Configures the maximum number of samples that the DataWriter or DataReader can manage across all the instances associated with it, i.e. it represents the maximum samples that the middleware can store for a DataReader or DataWriter.
 * |max_instances|: Configures the maximum number of instances that a DataWriter or DataWriter can manage.
 * |max_samples_per_instance|: Controls the maximum number of samples within an instance  that the DataWriter or DataReader can manage.
 * |allocated_samples|: States the number of samples that will be allocated on initialization.

-All these parameters can be lowered as much as needed to reduce memory consumption.
+All these parameters may be lowered as much as needed to reduce memory consumption, limit the resources to the application's needs.
 Below is an example of a configuration for the minimum resource limits possible.

 .. warning::